-Growth has reached a crucial point by pregnancy week 10 and you may see fetal movements on ultrasound.
+Growth has reached a crucial point by week 10 and you may see fetal movements on ultrasound.
 The movements are very small, but they are quite important for baby.
 With joints fully developed, baby needs to move to ensure everything is working properly.
 From now until the end of the 40 weeks gestation, baby will rarely be completely still.
 Feet, toes and fingers are also fully developed.
 Baby is more than one inch long.
-In some cases, a fetal monitor can be used in the 10th week to hear the heart beat.
+In some cases, a fetal monitor can be used in the 10th week to hear the heartbeat.

 Thank to the ability of the human body to adapt, morning sickness should be easing off or disappearing by week 10.
 But, with the lapse of one symptom comes another.
 Blood volume has been steadily increasing to the point of mom carrying 40 to 50% more blood.
 This blood is pumped through existing veins.
 Veins near the surface may become more pronounced and visible.
 This is especially true in the legs and breasts.
 Some women find dark veins unsightly, but there is nothing that can be done about this change.
 The blood flow is necessary for healthy fetal growth, so think of the veins as a lifeline for baby.

-The pregnant woman should also be noticing some pregnancy weight gain.
+Weight gain should become slightly noticable.
 Typically, mom will gain about 25 pounds during a singlet pregnancy.
 For multiples, that number will be higher.
 It is important to maintain a healthy diet and eat often to keep weight gain slow and steady.

 The second prenatal visit occurs between the 10th and 13th week.
 If the pregnancy is progressing perfectly, the obstetrician may wish to wait a bit longer.
 You also should discuss with your doctor the "first trimester screening test" which is an ultrasound also known as the nuchal screen.
 The test is done between 11w3d and 13 weeks and consists of a sonogram measurement of the fetus' nuchal fold and a blood test.
 These are done to calculate the risk of having a fetus with a chromosomal anomaly like Trisomy 21 (Down syndrome), Trisomy 18 (Edward Syndrome), and Trisomy 13 (Patau Syndrome).